vitojph/vitojph.github.io/misc/jd2014/slides.md

 - decreasing tendency in the number of interactions performed as the users were completing search sessions

 ![](img/plot-median-interactions15.jpg)

+--SUBSLIDE--
+### Effort wrt difficulty of the target image

 --SLIDE--
 ### CL Interactive Search Facilities